Post-graduate open course at the IUC

 Prof. Vesna Rijavec (Maribor)

-Prof. Paul Oberhammer (Zurich)
+Prof. Paul Oberhammer (Vienna)

 LOGISTICS